myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/feed/defs.md

 ## #viewerState

+Metadata about the requesting account's relationship with the subject content.
+Only has meaningful content for authed requests.

 | Property | Type | Known Values | Required | Description |
 | --- | --- | --- | :---: | --- |
 | **repost** | string ([at-uri](https://atproto.com/specs/at-uri-scheme)) | - | ❌ | - |